Welcome to Blue Island

 Welcome to Blue Island was the final recording of new studio material by Enuff Z'nuff before lead singer Donnie Vie left the group in 2002.
 As a result, Vie did not tour to support the album.
 However, the band continued playing shows at this time with lead guitarist Monaco taking over vocal duties.
-As was common for the band, Welcome To Blue Island was released first in Japan, where it charted at #90.
+As was common for the band, Welcome To Blue Island was released first in Japan, where it charted at No. 90.